tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 API development is clearly an area that is somewhat new for many companies, and the directions, methods, and other paths through this new territory aren't clear.
 In fact, *The State of API 2019* report notes that companies are resoundingly asking for more standardization in this space.

-[Programmableweb.com](https://programmableweb.com) charts and tracks the number of web APIs added to their directory.
-Programmableweb says, "Since January of 2014, an average of more than 2,000 APIs have been added per year" ([Research Shows Interest in Providing APIs Still High](https://www.programmableweb.com/news/research-shows-interest-providing-apis-still-high/research/2018/02/23)).
+Programmableweb.com was a site that charted and tracked the number of web APIs added to their directory.
+Programmableweb said, "Since January of 2014, an average of more than 2,000 APIs have been added per year" (Note: Programmableweb.com has since shut down.)

 <figure><a target="_blank" class="noExtIcon" href="https://www.programmableweb.com/news/research-shows-interest-providing-apis-still-high/research/2018/02/23"><img class="docimage" src="{{site.media}}/growthinrestapis.png" alt="The phenomenal growth in web APIs" /></a><figcaption>The phenomenal growth in web APIs</figcaption></figure>